39 Reasons You Should Be Using WordPress for Your Online Presence

 Using WordPress to Create a Unique Online Presence

 I fully agree.
-Unless you are in the cookie cutter business that type of website doesn’t work.
+Unless you are in the cookie-cutter business that type of website doesn’t work.
 Each business is unique in some way, and your online presence needs to reflect that.
 And by using WordPress you have virtually limitless options for customizing your online presence.

 You can make your WordPress website look any way you want with a customized theme.
-Many businesses start with an existing theme developed by a reputable WordPress developer, and go from there.
+Many businesses start with an existing theme developed by a reputable WordPress developer and go from there.
 By adding a few plugins, you can create just about any website look and functionality.

 For even greater flexibility I recommend you use a modular grid framework.
 That way can add and arrange features to make your WordPress website function and perform just the way you want.
-Even better, WordPress is at the heart of thriving freelance development community.
+Even better, WordPress is at the heart of a thriving freelance development community.
 That means whenever you do require assistance, you will be able to find it with ease.

 Limitless Design Options

 Concern: Will I be limited by available design options?